TravMurav/Qcom-Secure-Launch/README.md

 // ...
 ```

-After the third call the `tcblaunch.exe` takes control of EL2.
+After this call the `tcblaunch.exe` takes control of EL2.
 `BlSlEntryPoint` is called with the parameters passed.
 This function sets
 up the stack, performs some validation on the input data before overriding
 the `vbar_el2` with a new exception vector and demoting itself to EL1.
 Then
 it continues the boot process.

-When the second call happens, the image is verified by the `mssecapp` in the
+As part of the third call, the image is verified by the `mssecapp` in the
 `VerifyApp` function.
 Similarly to how [drivers are checked](https://www.iasj.net/iasj/download/40eb00455c0a5a1f) in Windows, the `MinCrypL_CheckSignedFile`
 is used to verify that the PE is signed with a Microsoft key.
 The keyring
 for the check is hardcoded in the `mssecapp.mbn`, which, in combination with